 Call to arms

 The conventional phase of the war was over.
 The Boers had been comprehensively beaten by the Brits albeit at huge loss to the British forces.
 Instead of surrendering, the Boer forces reverted to a form of warfare more suited to their skills and talents: guerrilla war.
 During this phase, the Boers harried the Brits mercilessly.
 They could rightly be called Masters of the Bush or even to turn a British phrase, Scarlet Pimpernel of the Bush.
-The frustrated British forces died from shots they heard but did not see their enemy.
+The frustrated British forces died from shots they heard, but without seeing their enemy.

 As if to place an additional burden on their enemy, the Boers established a raiding party under Gen. Jan Smuts, a future Prime Minister of South Africa, who invaded the Cape.
 Martial law was imposed in Port Elizabeth amid fears that the Boers might raid the town.
 Being mounted unlike the British foot soldier, this column was highly mobile.
 The contingent was known to be in the Zuurberg Mountains and that some of the men had paid a visit to Bayville, just outside Kirkwood, in order to secure some desperately needed supplies.
 Towards the end of 1901, the Herald was once again awash with advertisements calling for recruits to join local mounted regiments, now desperate not for footsloggers, but recruits skilled in horsemanship and the use of a rifle from the saddle.